3d-pli/SLIX/doc/SLIX/toolbox.md

 `create_roiset(IMAGE, ROISIZE, extend=True)`
-:   Create roi set of given image by creating an image containing the average value of pixels within the
+:   Create roi set of the given image by creating an image containing the average value of pixels within the
     specified ROISIZE.
 The returned image will have twice the size in the third axis as the both halfs will be doubled for the peak detection.